Society and economics role in counseling

 - Reduced access to educational and work opportunities

 In the workplace setting, there are several socioeconomic factor misconceptions about Socioeconomic factors in counseling, perpetuating the stigma.
-Some people may even avoid acknowledging their mental health problems as it can decrease their chances of employment.
+Some factions may even avoid acknowledging their mental health problems as it can decrease their chances of employment.

-Luckily, as with the term “shrink,” many are unlearning the past and are changing their mindset about counseling.
-With proper education and support, counseling can become a viable option for anyone.
+Luckily, as with the term “shrink,” many are unlearning the past and are changing their mindset about Socioeconomic factors in counseling.
+With proper education and support, Socioeconomic factor counseling can become a viable option for anyone.

 But there is also such a thing called “self-stigma.”
-Self-stigma is where a person has an internalized negative prejudice about their need for counseling.
+Self-stigma is a Socioeconomic factor where a person has an internalized negative prejudice about their need for counseling.
 Instead of seeking the help they need, they may instead actively avoid treatment.

-A person should have a positive and understanding environment for counseling to be a sound option for someone.
+A person should have a positive and understanding environment for counseling with its socioeconomic factor to be a sound option for someone.
 A positive environment can then help shape individual minds, thus diminishing self-stigma.

-Next, socioeconomic factors affect how accessible counseling is.
-Like many other healthcare services, counseling and therapy require money.
-People seeking counseling should at least have a stable financial income to pay for the treatment.
+Next, socioeconomic factor affects how accessible counseling is.
+Like many other healthcare services, counseling and therapy require money as a Socioeconomic factor.
+People seeking counseling should at least have a stable financial income to pay for the treatment as a Socioeconomic factor.

-Disadvantaged people, including those without a college degree and who have lower income, have less accessibility to counseling.
+Disadvantaged people show a Socioeconomic factor, including those without a college degree and who have lower income, have less accessibility to counseling.
 One study estimates that only 15% of poor children in need of mental health services receive proper treatment.
 This may be because they live in rural areas and may have to travel long distances to receive treatment.
 They are also less likely to have insurance premiums which hinder them from seeking even decent treatment.
 This shows how Socioeconomic factors affect counseling.

 Aside from financial accessibility, time constraints are also imposed by socioeconomic factors.
 Lower educational attainment means that you are more likely to get a lower-income job.
 Their income may be insufficient to maintain their costs of living.

 These disadvantaged people often work more hours or even juggle numerous jobs.
 Socioeconomic factor definitely affects counseling.
 The more hours they spend working, the less time they have to schedule an appointment with a counselor.
 This disadvantage is an example of a socioeconomic factor.

-The best way to solve this inaccessibility would be to address the socioeconomic barriers at their roots.
+The best way to solve this inaccessibility would be to address the socioeconomic factor or the barrier at its root.
 Some useful steps include improving access to education and more humane job opportunities.

 At the same time, counseling should also be made more accessible to the disadvantaged population.
 Some governments have also launched programs to make mental health services more accessible.

 Socioeconomic Factors definitely affect counseling.
 Disadvantaged people also often experience a greater level of distress.
 They might develop anger issues because of their threatening environment.
 They may also feel more hopeless due to their perceived situations.
 These people often require more intensive counseling approaches due to the greater level of distress they initially experienced.
 Counseling can become inaccessible due to this.

-Socioeconomic factors also affect a person’s compliance with counseling tasks.
+Socioeconomic factor also affects a person’s compliance with counseling tasks.
 For example, a counselor may suggest taking time to meditate in a safe and quiet space.
-A disadvantaged person may not be able to achieve this simple task because of poor housing spaces.
+A disadvantaged person may not be able to achieve this simple task because of poor socioeconomic housing spaces.

-Some counselors may perceive this noncompliance as disobedience instead of a result of unfortunate circumstances.
-Counselors need to recognize the roles of socioeconomic factors when treating their patients.
+Some counselors may perceive this noncompliance as disobedience instead of a result of unfortunate socioeconomic circumstances.
+Counselors need to recognize the socioeconomic factor when treating their patients.

-Lastly, socioeconomic factors play a significant role in your counseling outcomes.
+Lastly, your environment plays a significant role in your counseling outcomes.
 It can affect your motivation and the social support you receive.
 Your socioeconomic standing can also affect how well you follow your counselor’s advice.

-All of these show that the disadvantaged have a harder time following through with counseling.
-But we can all work together to improve this situation.
+All factors show that the socioeconomically disadvantaged have factored in a harder time with counseling.
+But we can all work together to improve this socioeconomic situation.
 By breaking the stigma, improving accessibility, and recognizing limitations, counseling can become effective for anyone, no matter their socioeconomic standing.